Memorial Health System Community Benefits Total $153,645 Million in Fiscal Year 2018

 Community Health Needs Assessment

-As a non-profit, community-owned healthcare organization, Memorial Health Sysstem is guided by its mission to improve the health of the people and communities we serve.
+As a non-profit, community-owned healthcare organization, Memorial Health System is guided by its mission to improve the health of the people and communities we serve.
 We live out that mission in a variety of ways and take seriously the responsibility entrusted to us.
-The information below provides a glimpse of just a few of the programs that contributed to Memorial Health System's nearly $148.9 million community benefits in fiscal year 2016.
-Memorial Health System includes Memorial Medical Center, Abraham Lincoln Memorial Hospital, Taylorville Memorial Hospital, Passavant Area Hospital, Memorial Behavioral Health, Memorial Home Services and Memorial Physician Services.
-Included in this total was $6.5 million in free healthcare services for people who were uninsured or underinsured and unable to pay for their care.
-Memorial Health System provided an additional $76.7 million in unreimbursed Medicaid services.
+The information below provides a glimpse of just a few of the programs that contributed to Memorial Health System's $140,583,000 community benefits in fiscal year 2018.
+Memorial Health System includes Memorial Medical Center, Abraham Lincoln Memorial Hospital, Taylorville Memorial Hospital, Passavant Area Hospital, Memorial Behavioral Health, Memorial Home Services, Memorial Physician Services, Passavant Physicians Association, Memorial Health Ventures and four hospital foundations.
+Included in this total was $9.3 million in free healthcare services for people who were uninsured or underinsured and unable to pay for their care.
+Memorial Health System provided an additional $66.1 million in unreimbursed Medicaid services.

 What is a Community Benefit?

 In the broadest sense, a hospital benefits a community numerous ways.
-In 2016, Memorial Health System had four not-for-profit hospitals in Springfield, Lincoln, Taylorville and Jacksonville that provided healthcare services in central Illinois 24 hours a day, seven days a week.
+In 2018, Memorial Health System had four not-for-profit hospitals in Springfield, Lincoln, Taylorville and Jacksonville that provided healthcare services in central Illinois 24 hours a day, seven days a week.
 Memorial Health System is a major employer in these communities.
-We have more than 6,700 full- and part-time employees whose employment supports thousands of families.
+We have nearly 7,0000 full- and part-time colleagues whose employment supports thousands of families.
 Memorial is a major contributor to the local economy.

 In exchange for not-for-profit status, the Internal Revenue Service requires that hospitals engage in charitable activities that benefit their communities, known as community benefit.
 Memorial annually completes reports to the IRS and the Illinois Attorney General detailing our community benefit activities.